Hugo, You Can Stop Campaigning - Guido Fawkes

 Hugo Swire’s wife caused quite a stir with her cracking diary detailing the behind-the-scenes joys of the Cameron chumocracy.
-A bemused co-conspirator got in touch to query these advertisements running on Guido.
+A bemused co-conspirator, Tony Colvin, got in touch to query these advertisements running on Guido.
 For Hugo…

 They invite you to find out what Hugo Swire MP is doing for East Devon.
-Not very much Guido suspects given he stood down as an MP in 2019 so he doesn’t have to face irritated and embarrassed Tory colleagues.
+Not very much Guido suspects, given he stood down as an MP in 2019.
+Which meant he fortunately didn’t have to face irritated and embarrassed Tory colleagues.
 The local Tory MP is now Simon Jupp.

 These are Google adverts bought programmatically.
 Presumably a year after the campaign ended somebody is still automatically paying for them on their card – hopefully not the taxpayer.
 As much as Guido appreciates the revenue, perhaps somebody, somewhere, ought to cancel the order?